MANAS-AI-Taskphase-24-25/Pratham-Shah-MANAS-AI-TP-24/README.md

 Simple ROS Chat Application using publisher and subscriber nodes and python.
 ## OpenCV Task:
 The output video file with the ball detector, player markers and count is uploaded in the folder.
+## Tensorflow based CNN Task:
+The entire implementation has been shown, along with validation, in the ipynb notebook.